 Vanity of Vanities!
 Everyone seems to have a vanity license plate.
 Everywhere I look on the road, I see a vanity plate.

 I give up!
 For a while there, I was taking pictures of clever vanity license plates, although I must admit that some vanity plates weren’t so clever.
-People are more than willing to pay extra for these license plates, whether or not they’re clever.
+People are more than willing to pay extra for these license plates, whether or not they were clever.
 There are just too many vanity license plates for me to photograph!

 I quit taking those pictures for safety reasons.
 Occasionally, I would take a picture of vanity plates while driving and a couple of times I almost got into an accident.
 Is my life worth risking for the sake of documenting people’s idea of “wit”?
 Will I further humanity by continuing to risk my life?
 Will anyone notice that I’ve stopped taking these pictures on the road while driving?